mtorreliza/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

-# This codebook explains all tables, datasets, vriable names used in this project
+## This codebook explains all tables, datasets, variable names used in this project

 ## Tables Definition

-subject_test - contains subjects of the test experiment

-X_test - contains all the observations for test
+subject_test - contains subjects of the test experiment X_test - contains all the observations for test

 y_test - contains the activity data for test